boywithkeyboard-archive/updater/readme.md

 - `exclude` (string or array of strings)

   The files, directories and global patterns to exclude from updates.
+The `exclude` option comes **after** `include` and overwrites the specified patterns.

 - `allowBreaking` (boolean)